 Like any race most runners will go in with an idea of what average pace or speed they can run for that distance, usually measured in time splits, segments or pace bands.
-For an event like Mt Panorama Punish this approach can be very problematic and lead to trouble, particularly for those not familiar or used to running on very hilly courses.
-Some effective strategies for managing your effort on race day will mean you are likely to hit the King of the Mountain point strongly and avoid the dreaded “blow up”!
+For an event like Mount Panorama Punish this approach can be very problematic and lead to trouble, particularly for those not familiar or used to running on a course with long climbs that change gradient (how steep it is) often.
+Utilising some strategies throughout the race, and in practice, will mean you arrive at the skyline feeling “fresh” and ready to descend strongly.

 2) Watch for signs: Your body will tell you how it is travelling under stress in a running event.
 Key physiological signs you can recognise without any technology are: a high respiration rate (heavy breathing, shortness of breath), increase in lactate (heavy legs, feeling unwell & blood taste in mouth) and change in running gait (failure of a muscle group such as your glutes).
 These signs indicate whether your effort is too high or above what you have trained for and by identifying these signs throughout your training you should be able to pick them up and adjust your effort to ensure you run to your potential.

 3) Minimise waste: As you run up this hill you want to make sure you are not wasting any energy through bad form, poor execution or over revving the engine.
 Think about how you are climbing, are you keeping your form – standing tall? driving with your knees? – keeping your stride length short in line with gradient?
 These things are important form points to make sure you don’t waste energy running up.
 Further to this make sure you execute well, do not go out too hard too early and work the hill in a manner that will allow you to get running effectively when it flattens out.
 Imagine you have a rev metre like a car, going into the red too much too early is a bad thing, keep it just below and controlled and you will definitely perform better.